meitarim/adblockplusui/README.md

 firstRun.html
 -------------

-This is the implementation of the Adblock Plus first-run page that will show up whenever changes are applied automatically to user's Adblock Plus configuration.
+This is the implementation of the Adblocky first-run page that will show up whenever changes are applied automatically to user's Adblocky configuration.
-This will usually happen when the user first installs Adblock Plus (initial setup), but it can also happen in case the user's settings get lost.
+This will usually happen when the user first installs Adblocky (initial setup), but it can also happen in case the user's settings get lost.

 The behavior of this page is affected by a number of URL parameters:

-* `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Adblock Plus.
+* `platform`, `platformVersion`, `application`, `applicationVersion`: sets application parameters that are normally determined by Adblocky.
 Using `?platform=safari&platformVersion=5.0` should trigger a warning.
-* `seenDataCorruption`, `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Adblock Plus.
+* `seenDataCorruption`, `filterlistsReinitialized`: setting these parameters to `true` should trigger warnings referring to issues detected by Adblocky.
 * `blockedURLs`: a comma-separated list of URLs that should be considered blocked (necessary to test the check for blocked scripts in sharing buttons).

 options.html
 ------------

-This is the implementation of the Adblock Plus options page which is the primary UI for changing settings and for managing filter lists.
+This is the implementation of the Adblocky options page which is the primary UI for changing settings and for managing filter lists.

 The behavior of this page is affected by a number of URL parameters: